angular/angular/adev/src/content/tools/libraries/using-libraries.md

 ## Updating libraries

 A library is able to be updated by the publisher, and also has individual dependencies which need to be kept current.
-To check for updates to your installed libraries, use the [`ng update`][AioCliUpdate] Angular CLI command.
+To check for updates to your installed libraries, use the [`ng update`][CliUpdate] Angular CLI command.

 Use `ng update <lib_name>` Angular CLI command to update individual library versions.
 The Angular CLI checks the latest published release of the library, and if the latest version is newer than your installed version, downloads it and updates your `package.json` to match the latest version.